deficollective/defiscan/src/content/protocols/pendle.md

 ## Limit Order System

-The protocol implements a limit order system through the `PendleLimitRouter` contract, enabling conditional execution of trades based on predefined parameters.
-This mechanism uses a hash-based identification system to track each order's status, recording both remaining amounts and filled portions.
+The protocol implemented the `PendleLimitRouter` contract which enables limit orders of PT and YT.

 Users can create orders that execute only when specific price conditions are met and can cancel their orders individually or in batches.
 The system uses EIP-712 signatures for order validation and employs logarithmic calculations for fee determination.
 These fee parameters are configured via `setLnFeeRateRoots` by either `Governance` or the `hardwareDeployer`, while collected fees are directed to `Treasury1`.